 Reflecting on the missed opportunities of my early career as a Hollywood actor.

 Not many people know I was the original James Evans on the hit 70s TV show, Good Times.
 Due to failed contract negotiations as well as my lack of a strong, masculine chin, I was quickly replaced by John Amos.
 It has taken over 40 years for me to be able to talk about it publicly without bitterness but, as they say, “time heals all wounds.”
 I always believed that to be true, until recently seeing those Jimmie ‘JJ’ Walker social security supplement commercials.Trigger warning!
-Were you aware the fire department’s bill for removing a TV set from your roof is practically the same as purchasing a brand new television?
-Insane.

 You learn to grow thick skin in Hollywood but I’d be lying if I said this one didn’t hurt.
 Mindy Cohn was holding out for more money and threatening to quit Facts of Life so I was brought in as replacement.
 “Natalie” was the first role I ever felt “click” on a deep, Stanislavsky level.
 To my shock, I was promptly dismissed before shooting even a single episode and was instructed to never return to the studio.
-I didn’t get the warning then but I certainly know it now.
+I missed the warning then but I certainly know it now.
 One did not tell Charlotte Rae “no.”

 Last one from the “Hollywood Vault.”
 On an episode of Seinfeld titled, “There’s An App For That” I played Kramer’s cousin, Shlomo Simon.
 In this particular episode, I invent an iPad® app that forces everyone I point the device toward to see me nude.
 None of the cast could keep a straight face during shooting and, eventually, they had to bring in a body double.
 The episode never aired due to a lawsuit by Apple® (It would be another 15 years before the actual iPad® was invented), although the episode was accidentally released in the Icelandic Box Set, so good luck on getting a copy.
 Fortunately, an assistant director took the only surviving photo and gave it to me earlier this year after, apparently, carrying it around with her for several years.
 Also, Michael Richards, you owe me a chili dog!
 (Private joke.
 Ha ha!)